-- A. It reinforces the idea that efforts to solve the problem A. By leading the audience to reject the importance of connecting people with nature - connecting people with nature - C. By leading the audience to doubt there is danger in permitting children to venture into the wilderness - D. By leading the audience to understand the danger of allowing children to venture into the wilderness answer options should NOT repeat or echo a word used in the stem
+- A. It reinforces the idea that efforts to solve the problem A. By leading the audience to reject the importance of connecting people with nature - B. It removes the responsibility for unemployment from B. By leading the audience to consider the value of connecting people with nature - C. By leading the audience to doubt there is danger in permitting children to venture into the wilderness - D. By leading the audience to understand the danger of allowing children to venture into the wilderness answer options should NOT repeat or echo a word used in the stem